AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 To calibrate a static delay process, a known synchronous data pattern is sent via a transmitter to an FPGA, which acts as a receiver.
 The data pattern consists of a repeating string; for example, deserialization width of 8, cycling 8’h4b, 8’h57, 8’h7c, 8’h3e.
 The FPGA is loaded with an RTL calibration design that does the word alignment and verifies receipt of the data pattern.
 Once received data pattern after word aligning is mismatch with the known data pattern, a FAIL signal asserted.

-- With the calibration design project peripheral design opened in Interface designer, set Static Mode Delay setting for clock lane and all data lanes to 0.
-(If Trion FPGA is used, also turn on the Enable Delay option).
+- With the calibration design project peripheral design opened in the Interface Designer, set Static Mode Delay setting for clock lane and all data lanes to 0.
+Turn on the Enable Delay option.

-- Save the peripheral design, generate Efinity Constraint Files, and then re-generate bitstream.
+- Save the peripheral design, generate Efinity constraint files, then re-generate the bitstream.
 Synthesis, Place and Route compilation steps can be skipped as no changes are made in RTL design files.

-- Send out the known synchronous data pattern from transmitter, check any received data pattern mismatch with the known data pattern, record down the checker PASS/FAIL result for all data lanes.
+- Send the known synchronous data pattern from the transmitter.
+Check any received data pattern mismatch with the known data pattern.
+Observe the checker and record any pass or fail results for all data lanes.

 - If two passing window edges are found, select the middle value in the passing